jschoch/phorechat/HOWIDIDIT.md

 ##  Finally, we are ready to dig into this

-again, i foolishly used the generator so I had to delete some things that expected Ecto.
+Again, i foolishly used the generator so I had to delete some things that expected Ecto.
 I've marked the stuff you need with a "+", and you may want to keep the tests

 ```sh
 mix phoenix.gen.html Index chat name:string